camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 # Update to JBoss EAP 8

 With this release, we support JBoss EAP 8.0.
-It Jakarta EE compliant platform.The artifacts are shipped with the latest pre-packaged [Camunda 7 WildFly distribution]({{< ref "/installation/full/jboss/manual.md#setup" >}}).
+It Jakarta EE compliant platform.
+The artifacts are shipped with the latest pre-packaged [Camunda 7 WildFly distribution]({{< ref "/installation/full/jboss/manual.md#setup" >}}).
 If you prefer to stay on JBoss EAP 7, you can still download the Java EE compliant [modules][wildfly26-modules], [web application][wildfly26-webapp], and [REST API][wildfly26-rest-api].

 To work with JBoss EAP 8, consider the following when migrating your process applications and replacing artifacts on the application server: